cyschneck/centerline-width/README.md

 ![example+png](https://raw.githubusercontent.com/cyschneck/river-geometry/main/data/doc_examples/flipDirection_example.png)

 ### Fix Gaps and Jagged Centerlines
-Gaps formed can cause part of the centerline due to sparse data.
-As a result, the start and end of the centerline can end up missing parts of the river
+Gaps formed can cause part of the centerline to be skipped due to sparse data.
+As a result, the start and end of the centerline can skip parts at the beginning or end of a river
 ![example+png](https://raw.githubusercontent.com/cyschneck/centerline-width/main/data/doc_examples/interpolate_false_gaps_short_path.png)
 Set river object created by `centerline_width.riverCenterline` to `interpolate_data=True` to fix for jagged edges or gaps formed by the interaction of sparse data and narrow banks
 ```python